 - Don't know what to do?
-Ask IVA Experts your question for free advice/help on our IVA forum or call on our 24 hour IVA Helpline.
+Ask Experts your question for free advice/help on our forum or call on our 24 hour Helpline.

-- Is IVA right for me?
+- Is it right for me?
 Find out with the help of our IVA calculator and write off upto 75% of your debt.

-Affordable - An IVA involves the debtor repaying an affordable monthly repayment, based on what they can reasonable pay after essential expenses are taken into account.
+Affordable - It involves the debtor repaying an affordable monthly repayment, based on what they can reasonable pay after essential expenses are taken into account.

 Stability - As the repayments made are calculated after essential expenses are accounted for, there is no danger of not being able to pay the essential bills or buy food for the week.
 Unless there is a significant change in financial circumstances, the repayments should always remain the same.

-Less Stress - As the IVA is a legally binding agreement, once it has begun, creditors can no longer chase the debtor for outstanding money (provided the repayments are being kept.)This means there will be no more phone calls or visits from debt collectors.
+Less Stress - As it is a legally binding agreement, once it has begun, creditors can no longer chase the debtor for outstanding money (provided the repayments are being kept.)This means there will be no more phone calls or visits from debt collectors.

-Financial freedom - By being able to budget for the IVA, it allows greater financial control, as well as complete debt freedom once the IVA is successfully completed.
+Financial freedom - By being able to budget for the IVA, it allows greater financial control, as well as complete debt freedom once it is successfully completed.

-Security - One of the key benefits of an IVA, unlike bankruptcy, is that the individual should not have to sell their home.
+Security - One of the key benefits, unlike bankruptcy, is that the individual should not have to sell their home.
 This is because any mortgage repayments are included in the essential expenditure calculations.

-Legally Binding Agreement - As an IVA is legally binding, should the debtor break any of the terms (such as not keeping up with the repayments), the IVA will fail, and the creditors may petition for bankruptcy.
-Any money paid into the IVA will be lost - it will not be refunded to you.
+Legally Binding Agreement - As it is legally binding, should the debtor break any of the terms (such as not keeping up with the repayments), the IVA will fail, and the creditors may petition for bankruptcy.

-Duration of the IVA - Unlike Bankruptcy, which usually lasts for only 12 months, an IVA often lasts for 5-6 years, although any outstanding debt after this time will usually be cleared.
+Duration - Unlike Bankruptcy, which usually lasts for only 12 months, an IVA often lasts for 5-6 years, although any outstanding debt after this time will usually be cleared.

-Re-mortgage - While an individual in an IVA will generally not be required to sell their home, they may be expected to re-mortgage in order to release equity.
-This would normally be expected to occur within the last year of the IVA arrangement.
+Re-mortgage - While an individual will generally not be required to sell their home, they may be expected to re-mortgage in order to release equity.
+This would normally be expected to occur within the last year of the arrangement.

 Credit record - As with Bankruptcy, an IVA will be recorded on an individual's credit record for a period of 6 years.
-This is from the start of the IVA, so even if the IVA only lasts for 5 years, there will still be a period where the IVA could affect the ability to get further credit.
+This is from the start of the IVA, so even if it only lasts for 5 years, there will still be a period where it could affect the ability to get further credit.
 It is also worth noting that during an IVA, any application for credit must first be approved by the IVA supervisor.
 If it isn't, then it would be considered a breach of the 'contract' and the IVA will fail.